criblio/helm-charts/README.md

 # Support

-All items in the Cribl Helm repository are provided via community support – please join our [Slack Community](https://cribl.io/community/)!
+Our community supports all items in the Cribl Helm repository – Please join our [Slack Community](https://cribl.io/community/)!